netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/acme.md

 Perform the following to deploy a sample web application:

-> Note:
->
+!!! note "Note"
-> [Kuard](https://github.com/kubernetes-up-and-running/kuard), a kubernetes demo application is used for reference in this topic.
+    [Kuard](https://github.com/kubernetes-up-and-running/kuard), a kubernetes demo application is used for reference in this topic.

 1. Create a deployment YAML file (`kuard-deployment.yaml`) for Kuard with the following configuration: